ianchanning/neural-network-js/tutorial/slides.tex.md

 return {rand, points, team, examples};
 ```

-# I want to make a guess based on x1, x2 whether a circle is red or blue
+# Make a guess based on x1, x2 whether a circle is red or blue

 Time for the good stuff